 • An Occupational or physical therapist who is experienced in wheelchair evaluation and training.

-Certification: Many occupational and physical therapists and wheelchair suppliers will have Assistive Technology Practitioner (ATP) certification from RESNA (Rehabilitation Engineering and Assistive Technology Society of North America) indicating they have passed a national examination and credentials check in their specialty.
-If Medicare is the payer, they require the wheelchair vendor to have at least one ATP-credentialed specialist.
+Many occupational and physical therapists and wheelchair suppliers are certified as Assistive Technology Practitioners (ATPs) from RESNA (Rehabilitation Engineering and Assistive Technology Society of North America).
+This means they have completed specialized training and passed a national examination.
+If Medicare is the payer for the wheelchair, they require the wheelchair vendor to have at least one ATP-credentialed specialist.

-Karen Allen Hislop is the therapist who does wheelchair evaluations and fittings at Therapy Achievements.
-She is ATP Seating Specialist certified with RESNA and has been doing wheelchair evaluations and fittings for over 20 years.
+Karen Allen Hislop is a seating specialist at Therapy Achievements who does wheelchair evaluations and fittings.
+She is ATP Seating Specialist certified with RESNA .
+Not only does she have advanced training, but she also has extensive experience and has been doing wheelchair evaluations and fittings for over 20 years.
 She works with a number of doctors and wheelchair suppliers to ensure patients get the correct wheelchair fit for optimal function.
+In addition, to make wheelchair evaluations even more convenient, she is able to offer tele-health visits.

 Therapy Achievements is a Rehabilitation Center that provides Physical, Occupational and Speech Therapy for Balance and Movement, Speech and Swallowing, Swelling from Lymphedema and Edema, Driving Rehabilitation and Functional Living Skills for visual and cognitive re-training.
 We help people with Brain Injury, Stroke, Multiple Sclerosis, Parkinson’s Disease, Lymphedema, Head and Neck Cancer, Vertigo and Dizziness, and other disorders that interfere with mobility and function.
 We offer VitalStim Technology, Saebo Technology, LSVT LOUD Treatment, LSVT BIG Treatment, and Neuro-Developmental Treatment.